 You don’t have to look very hard online to find a foreigner abroad looking for some of the comforts of home.
+Can you buy American products in France?
 Let’s take this American, for example.
 I miss canned pumpkin like crazy and a whole host of other things like PAM cooking spray, regular Cheerios, and more.
 No, it’s not a serious problem, but sometimes the little things make a huge difference in our day-to-day lives.

 Here’s why it’s OK to want things from your home country when you live abroad along with my favorite place to buy American food in France!

 First, let me point out that life abroad can be an emotional roller coaster, one that you maybe weren’t 100% sure you wanted to ride and that never comes to a full stop.
 Stress and uncertainty are just two of the things that come with the major life change of picking up everything and moving thousands of miles away.

 By doing all kinds of things that make us feel more comfortable and at ease.
 Things like staying in touch with friends and family, watching our favorite TV shows from home, connecting with new people, traveling, etc.

 And what’s one little thing that always gives me a boost?
 Getting my hands on my favorite food products from home.